 Companies that move ERP applications to the cloud often incur costs they didn’t expect and these extra costs may add up to more than what companies get back in benefits.
+The added costs, of course, are but one of the many false assumptions companies make when they move to the cloud.

 By now everyone has heard about the perceived benefits of moving applications to the cloud.
 Those include upfront capital cost savings for hardware and software licensing as well as for maintaining physical space, including floor space, air conditioning, electrical power, and so on.